pmgbergen/porepy/Readme.md

 For more detailed install instructions, including how to access GMSH (for meshing), see [Install](https://github.com/pmgbergen/porepy/blob/develop/Install.md).

-PorePy is developed under Python 3.
-It should also be compatible with Python 2.7, however, apart from unit testing, it is not being used with Python 2, so be cautious.
+PorePy is developed under Python >=3.6.

 # From source
 To get the most current version, install from github: